opensearch-project/opensearch-migrations/TrafficCapture/trafficReplayer/README.md

 ```

 To run only one transformer without any configuration, the `--transformer-config` argument can simply
-be set to the classname of the transformer (e.g. 'JsonTransformerForOpenSearch23PlusTargetTransformerProvider',
+be set to the name of the transformer (e.g. 'JsonTransformerForOpenSearch23PlusTargetTransformerProvider',
 without quotes or any json surrounding it).

 The user can also specify a file to read the transformations from using the `--transformer-config-file`, but can't use